AvaloniaUI/avalonia-docs/docs/basics/user-interface/introduction-to-xaml.md

 ## Code-behind Files

-Many XAML files also have an associated code-behind file that is usually written in C#, and has the file extension `.xaml.cs`.&#x20;
+Many XAML files also have an associated code-behind file that is usually written in C#, and has the file extension `.xaml.cs`.

 :::info
 For guidance about programming using code-behind files, see [here](code-behind).